Regnal name: Hungary

-During the Medieval Age, when the House of Árpád disappeared in 1301, two of the monarchs that claimed the throne and were crowned chose a different name.
+During the Middle Ages, when the House of Árpád disappeared in 1301, two of the monarchs who claimed the throne and were crowned chose a different name.
 Otto III, Duke of Bavaria became Bela V of Hungary, taking the name of his maternal grandfather, Béla IV of Hungary.
 On the other hand, Wenceslaus III of Bohemia signed his royal documents in Hungary as Ladislas, this being a very traditional name in the Kingdom.

 Later during the first half of the 14th century, Charles I of Hungary signed as "Carolus rex", but in fact his birth name was the Italian Caroberto.
 This is why he is often referred to by Hungarian historians as "Charles Robert of Hungary".

 Netherlands

 All ruling male members of the House of Orange-Nassau bore the name Willem (William).
 The current king of the Netherlands was christened Willem-Alexander.
 During an interview in 1997 he said he intended to rule under the name of Willem IV, but he had a change of mind.
 In a televised interview just before his inauguration, he announced he would continue to use the name Willem-Alexander, saying "I spent 46 years of my life under the name Willem-Alexander, and specifically under the nickname of Alexander.
 I think it would be weird to discard that because I become king of the country."
 Furthermore, he said he did not consider himself "a mere number", adding that regnal numbers reminded him of Dutch cattle naming conventions.